xia0nan/xia0nan.github.io/README.md

 Posts include LinkedIn, X, Reddit and Copy link sharing.
 Configure the platform links in `_data/share.yml`; Copy link comes from Chirpy.

 Comments use Giscus with this repository's GitHub Discussions and the Announcements category.
-Install the [Giscus GitHub App](https://github.com/apps/giscus) for this repository before publishing a post with `comments: true`.
-Posts without that flag, including the historical archives, keep comments disabled.
+The [Giscus GitHub App](https://github.com/apps/giscus) is installed for this repository.
+All published articles, including the historical archives, show comments by default; set `comments: false` in an article's front matter to disable them.
+Drafts keep comments disabled.
 Discussion mapping uses the article pathname with strict matching, so keep published article permalinks stable.

 Categories and Tags navigation, a curated Projects page, and new articles are deferred.
 The category/tag generators are available for future writing.
 Add navigation tabs only when useful content exists.